rudfoss/radutils/libs/config-builder/README.md

 ### Config sources

 The `ConfigBuilder` class uses **config sources** to resolve configuration keys defined in the **config builder functon**.
-When you create a new instance you also specify which sources of configuration values should be used and the order they should be used in.
+When you create a new instance you also specify which sources the builder should look for values in and the order they should be used.
 The first one in order that returns a value for a key will "win" and that value will be placed in the config object.

 ```typescript
 const builder = new ConfigBuilder([source1, source2, source3, source4])